 Examples include other people’s issues, needless interruptions, unnecessary reports, unimportant meetings, phone calls, and emails.

 Examples include preparation, planning, prevention, shared knowledge, clarity, and relationship building.

 Examples include busy work, irrelevant calls and emails, excessive social media, and Internet browsing.

 There is a common saying you might have heard.
 Around here, we step over dollars to chase pennies.
 That is the acknowledgment that they are tripping over importance to pick up the trivial.

 What is the inverse of effectiveness and impact?

-Procrastination is common when people fear, dread, or have anxiety about the important task awaiting them.
+Procrastination is common when people fear, dread, or are anxious about the important task.
 To avoid this negative feeling, people put the important off to do later.
 The problem is that procrastination is a destroyer of blessings and opportunities.
 It can rob you of self-confidence, reliability, and personal peace.